Around five acres in size, this is predominantly the Carp lake. Specimens grow to over 40lbs with a good number of 20lb and 30lb fish as back up.

 The original Carp inhabitants now come out at over 30lbs with the earlier stocked fish now at 10-20lbs.
-The Tench are up to the 8lbs mark, the Bream around the 6-7lbs mark.
-As with the other pits Roach, Rudd and Perch play a supporting role.
+The Bream are around the 6-7lbs mark and the Tench are up to the 8lbs mark.
+As with the other pits Perch, Roach and Rudd play a supporting role.

-Pike in this pit are well sort after by anglers and approach 30lbs.
+Pike in this pit are well sought after by anglers and approach 30lbs.

 Two purpose built swims suitable for wheelchairs are close to the car park.